libretro/lr-terminal/README.md

 in the ressources and built along the Lua core.

 # License
 This software is released under the MIT License.
-See COPYING for more info.
+See LICENSE for more info.

 # Building
 This library depends on [libretro-common](https://github.com/libretro/libretro-common).